micropython/micropython/docs/reference/glossary.rst

         as :term:`mpremote`.

     mpremote
         A tool for interacting with a MicroPython device.
-See :ref:`mpremote`.

     .mpy file
         The output of the :term:`cross-compiler`.
 A compiled form of a